serhatgurel/sg-grid/docs/user-stories/user-story-1.md

 - Keep rendering synchronous and purely presentational.
 No async logic or side-effects.
 - TypeScript-first: export `ColumnDef` and `SgGridProps` so other modules can import types.
 - The component should normalize declarative children and props-based `columns` into a single internal column descriptor list so rendering and tests are identical.
-- Declarative child components should be lightweight descriptors (no heavy logic) and only provide metadata (field, label, width, align).
+- Declarative child components should be lightweight descriptors (no heavy logic) and only provide metadata (field, caption, width, align).
 - Provide small internal utility to safely stringify cell values (null/undefined handling).

 Non-goals (in this story)